Provincial Emergency Program

-These aquifers, which are natural underground water reservoirs, currently provide an excellent quality water.
-However, contamination of this aquifer is a concern, due to the highly permeable nature of the overlaying soils.
+These aquifers, which are natural underground water reservoirs, currently provide excellent quality water.
+However, contamination of this aquifer is a concern, due to the highly permeable nature of the overlying soils.
 You can assist the community by taking measures to prevent chemical and waste spills by ensuring that all hazardous materials are transported, stored, and disposed of correctly.

 This information has been prepared to assist you in developing practices that will help to preserve the high quality potable water in North Cowichan.

 Aquifers are composed of permeable layers of rock, sand or gravel, which enable surface waters including streams, rivers, and precipitation to percolate into the ground and recharge groundwater resources.

 The aquifers in North Cowichan are particularly vulnerable for several reasons.
 First of all, the groundwater lies only a few metres below the ground surface, which means that contaminants need to travel only a short distance through the soil to reach it.
 Secondly, the layer protecting the groundwater from the upper surface consists primarily of highly permeable gravel and sand.
 Rainfall quickly seeps through the pores of the coarse soil carrying contaminants from the surface to the aquifer below.

 What type of contaminants adversely impact our groundwater quality?

 The following list provides several actions to avoid potential contamination of groundwater:

 Ensure containers are well sealed to prevent spills.
 For more information, contact the manufacturer or supplier from which you purchased the product.